inmyth/mmm-java/README.md

 - the hash replaces previous hash (partial take, full take, cancel) or insert new (create new)
 - partial take and reduces current offer in orderbook.
 Edit changes an order.
 Cancel and Full Take removes an order.
 - (done) autobridge tx should result in original rate.
-- payment and OC belonging to others will result in many OEs.
-Find only those belonging for us
 - our OEs should return FinalFields and hash they modify
-- OC should also return sequence
+- (done) OC should also return sequence
 - define a class to hold sequence, update and get it concurrently.
-- move all bus elements to the end of parser
+- (canceled, pointless) move all bus elements to the end of parser
+- update hash for OC.
+It looks like OC we send doesn't have meta
+- define Counter class